xuestella03/WINTER25-CS326/lectures/L10_clustering/slides.md

 - The algorithm is sensitive to the initial cluster centroids.
 - The algorithm may converge to a local minimum.

-There are variations of K-Means that help address limitations (e.g., K-Means++, MiniBatch K-Means).
+There are variations of K-Means that help address limitations (e.g., K-Means++).

 Specifying the number of clusters $k$ is a common challenge in clustering, but there are techniques to estimate an optimal $k$, such as the **elbow method** and the **silhouette score**.
 Neither of these techniques is perfect, but they can be informative under the right conditions.